 - The thorax is the base for the legs and the wings

 - The abdomen contains the stinger, wax glands and reproductive organs

-Each part makes up the honeybee's exoskeleton, which is covered in a layer of hair to aid the bee in gathering pollen and regulating body temperature.
+Together these form the honeybee's exoskeleton - an "external skeleton".
+This is largely covered in a layer of hair to aid the bee in gathering pollen and regulating body temperature.